bbaxa16/voveo/README.md

 - You have the option to add an email to your saved polling/election information that will send you your info.
 - Add the ability to query for your representatives and add links to their sites/ways to contact them.
 - Use React instead of AngularJS.

+# back end

+- have three models [users, polling data, election data]

+- the users and the other two models will have a many to many relationship

+- will have JWT auth setup

+# front end

+- make requests to the backend and the third party API.
+- render a virtual DOM based upon queries and how the user moves around the site.